 Step 3.
 Save the recovered files

-Once you have previewed the files, simply click on “recover” and then choose a new loaftion to store the files.
-This avoids corruption of the files, which may occur if they are saved to the same location.
+Once you have reviewed the files, click on "recover" and then choose a new location to store the files.
+This avoids the files' corruption, which may occur if they are saved to the same location.

 Mac can present you with different errors when you restart or reboot the system.
 Here are some rare Mac restart issues and what you can do to resolve them.

 This occurs when your Mac cannot progress beyond the loading screen.
-This may be caused by any of the following
+Any of the following may cause this:

 This may be caused by

 To fix this issue, you should start by deleting the Trash Bin and Cache to free up space.
 Start by rebooting into safe mode and then cleaning up these locations and any other unnecessary files.